Introducing Human Performance Science

 Sleep becomes lighter during critical periods.

-Small tensions appear in the body under sustained decision pressure.
+Small tensions appear in the body when pressure accumulates.

-From the outside, nothing appears wrong.
-Performance continues.
-Inside the system, however, something important is changing: The biological cost of sustaining that performance is increasing.
+Inside the system, however, the biological cost of sustaining that performance can begin to rise.

-This pattern appears across professions where the stakes are high: leadership, entrepreneurship, elite sport, medicine, diplomacy, and high-level creative work.
+This pattern appears across professions where the stakes are high: Leadership, Entrepreneurship, Elite sport, Medicine, Diplomacy, High-level artistry and creative work.

 Modern performance culture measures output extremely well.